GoogleCloudPlatform/cos-customizer/README.md

 The `seal-oem` build step utilizes `dm-verity` to verify the data in the OEM partition when the system boots and when data are accessed.
-If the verification fails, the system will refuse to boot or panic.
+If the verification fails, the system will refuse to boot or will panic.
-This step takes no flags and needs to be run after any step that makes changes to the OEM partition (/dev/sda8 or /usr/share/oem).
+This step takes no flags and needs to be run after any step that makes changes to the OEM partition (`/dev/sda8` or `/usr/share/oem`).

 If this step is run, the size of the OEM partition will be doubled to store the hash tree for verification in the second half of the partition.
-So the disk size must be no smaller than the sum of the original image size (assumed to be 10GB) and the doubled OEM size:
-`disk-size-gb >= 10GB + (oem-size x 2) (rounded up to GB)`.
-If the `-oem-size` in `finish-image-build` step is not set, the filesystem size of the OEM partition will be assumed to be the same as the default size, 16MB, and the disk size must be at least 11GB.
-If the disk size is smaller than needed, the build will fail.
+If `-oem-size` in `finish-image-build` step is not set, the file system size of the OEM partition will be assumed to be the same as the default size, 16MB.
+And the size of the OEM partition will be doubled to 32MB.

-After running this build step, the OEM partition will not be automatically mounted when the system boots. `sudo mount /dev/dm-1 /usr/share/oem` should be added to `startup script` or `cloud init` to mount the OEM partition.

-The auto-update engine is automatically disabled in this step.
+The auto-update service is automatically disabled in this step.
 So it is not necessary to run the `disable-auto-update` step explicitly.
+This will reclaim the unused space and the OEM partition will firstly use the reclaimed space.
+See section `-disk-size-gb` for the limits of the disk size value.
+If the disk size is not large enough, the build will fail.

+After running this build step, the OEM partition will not be automatically mounted when the system boots.
+`sudo mount /dev/dm-1 /usr/share/oem` should be  added to `startup script` or `cloud init` to mount the OEM partition.

-Note that this feature is supported by COS versions higher than 73 (included).
+Note that this feature is supported by COS versions higher than milestone 73 (included).

 #### disable-auto-update

-The `disable-auto-update` step modifies the kernel commandline to disable the auto-update engine.
+The `disable-auto-update` build step modifies the kernel commandline to disable the auto-update serive.
 This step takes no flags.

+The root partition that is used by auto-update service will not be needed anymore, so the disk space (2046MB) of that partition will be reclaimed.
+The reclaimed space will be used by the OEM partition if extended and the stateful partition.

+Note that this feature is supported by COS versions higher than milestone 73 (included).

 # Contributor Docs